Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 To learn more about the OGC API - Features standard, you can visit their website at https://ogcapi.ogc.org/features/.

-To learn more about the OGC API - Features standard, see the OGC API website at .

 ## Resource Types
 - [OGC - Collections](resource-types/OGC/Collections.md)
 Collections provides list of data on geographical specifications of holdings, plots and land-covers.